-The SKDRDP is active in various parts of Karnataka State through its Community Development Project, to provide infrastructure support to the villages.
-The project is participatory in nature where, the local people form an implementation committee, implement the project in a time bound manner with local participation in the form of finance and labour.
-The SKDRDP supports such initiatives by lending its goodwill, grants up to the 50% technical guidance, review and monitoring.
-The Community Projects are concentrated in the field of education, health, creation of community assets, rural infrastructure and community welfare.
+The SKDRDP is operative in various parts of Karnataka State through its Community Development Project to provide support infrastructure development in the villages.
+The community focused projects are normally participatory in nature where the local people form a Project Implementation Committee, implement the project in a time bound manner with local participation in the form of finance and labour.
+The SKDRDP supports such initiatives by lending its goodwill, grants up to the 50% of the cost of the project, technical guidance, review and monitoring.
+The Community Projects are concentrated in the field of education, health, creation of community assets, rural infrastructure, community welfare etc.

 Nammuru- Namma Kere

 Tanks, lakes and rivers for generations have been life lines for communities.
 For ages we have depended on these water bodies for day today activities.
 Today, most of these tanks are either not fit for use or have lesser water storage capacity due to lack of maintenance, encroachment, disposal of wastes or silt deposition.
 Similarly the agricultural water tanks are also being encroached, their supply channels cut off and as a result the water bodies in rural areas are dying.